INDIANA NON-PUBLIC ADMINISTRATORS’ CONFERENCE

 Diane Pike, St. Mary’s Early Childhood Center

-- Strength-Based Leadership for School Leaders – Instruction and Culture
+- Is My Classroom Set Up for Relationships to Thrive? – Instruction and Culture

 Joy Roberts and Julie Widman, Friendzy